ezaquarii/vpn-at-home/README.rst

 **Ansible** is a set of scripts to deploy OpenVPN automatically either on localhost or remote machine.

 Scripts located in **bin** are created either to automate and facilitate various tasks or provide a glue.
-All scripts have internal documentation.
+All scripts have internal documentation (or should have).

 Installation
 ============